Are you a business owner with a blog looking for help with local SEO? You’re not alone.

 A recent Moz study reveals that the local organic results actually get 40% more clicks than the regular search results at 33%.
 It’s because customers are more likely to compare businesses locally before checking them out in real life.

-So, the best practice for any local business, is to try to rank in both local and organic search.
-To achieve that goal, you should learn local SEO.
+So, the best practice for any local business blog, is to try to rank in both local and organic search.
+To achieve that goal, you should learn local SEO and how it works.

 40% more clicks are for local search, as opposed to 33% for organic SEO.